Geeklab-Ltd/audiencelab_unity_sdk/README.md

 ## Introduction

-In the wake of Apple's ATT, mobile advertisers have lost visibility into ad performance on iOS, a challenge that will intensify with Google’s upcoming privacy sandbox.
+In the wake of Apple's ATT, mobile advertisers have lost visibility into ad performance on iOS, a challenge that will intensify with Google's upcoming privacy sandbox.
 Geeklab is committed to providing a privacy-centric marketing performance analytics platform that aggregates results at the device level and delivers metrics at a creative level, bypassing user-level data.

 ## Objectives

-- Enable advertisers to run and measure the performance of iOS campaigns through Geeklab’s intuitive web UI, focusing on creative-level data.
+- Enable advertisers to run and measure the performance of iOS campaigns through Geeklab's intuitive web UI, focusing on creative-level data.

 ## Prerequisites

 Developers and marketers will need to:

 - Develop their game using Unity.
-- Integrate Geeklab’s AudienceLab Unity SDK.
+- Integrate Geeklab's AudienceLab Unity SDK.

 ## Integrating AudienceLab SDK into Unity